Work for a variety of clients to help them solve engineering problems.

 Studies take up the majority of your time at the beginning of a project.
 You might use computers to run simulations, and you might also take measurements and do complicated math to help you determine how the system you’re building should work.
 Then, you map out your thoughts in a series of reports and drawings.

 Your clients use these tools to build your system, so you must be precise.
-Drafters might help you in this work.
+Drafter might help you in this work.
 When the product is built, you run a series of tests to ensure that your instructions were followed.